DragonUncaged/HandGestureToText/README.md

 # HandGuestureToText
-Using Hand Gesture Write On The Computer Screen
+Using Hand Gesture Write On The Computer Screen.